stsang36/sd_metaviewer/README.md

 # SD MetaViewer

 A lightweight, native Windows application for viewing metadata from AI-generated images (Stable Diffusion, NovelAI, ComfyUI, etc.).
+This project was mostly done using Claude Opus 4.5 available in GitHub Copilot.

 ## Features